KonstantinosLeventis/SPHEREFIT/README.txt

 user settings and steps to perform fits of model parameters to data is provided in SPHEREFIT_guide.pdf, generated once SPHEREFIT.tgz is unarchived.

+SPHEREFIT is written for Linux/OSx systems and requires a C++ compiler.
+The only library necessary to run SPHEREFIT is the math library.

 - DOWNLOADING AND EXTRACTING.

 i) Once in the correct repository "KonstantinosLeventis/SPHEREFIT",